 Foods that are not organic may contain high amounts of pesticides on top of additional added chemicals.
 These toxins can interfere with digestion and elimination of other foods which may then accumulate in various tissues causing symptoms.

 7) Metabolic Toxins

-Metabolic waste is created by the body through cell respiration is present in our bodies on a daily basis by the shear fact that we’re alive!
+Metabolic waste is created by the body through cell respiration and is present in our bodies daily by the sheer fact that we’re alive!
 In addition to what we put in our bodies through food and air, the body itself continuously creates toxins through its normal metabolic functions.